United Kingdom reveals last decoded Nazi message to mark VE Day

 The messages were intercepted at Bletchley Park, Britain's code-breaking base northwest of London.
 Experts there helped break the famous German Enigma Code, which the Nazis used to transmit messages.
 Bletchley Park is now a museum dedicated to the code-breakers' wartime work.

 Nearly 9,000 people worked at Bletchley Park in 1945, most of them women.
-Allied efforts to break the enigma code included the work of Alan Turning.
-Turning and codebreakers at Bletchley Park developed the Bombe machine to decipher German messages sent through the enigma machine.
+Allied efforts to break the enigma code included the work of computer science pioneer Alan Turing.
+Turing and codebreakers at Bletchley Park developed the Bombe machine to decipher German messages sent through the enigma machine.

 "These transcripts give us a small insight into the real people behind the machinery of war," said GCHQ historian Tony Comer.